 Is member engagement a challenge for your chapter?
-Particularly at events near the end of a semester?
+Particularly at events, in-person or virtual, near the end of a semester?
 Engagement burnout is common this time of year since finals are around the corner, and being home for the holidays is top of mind.
 Motivating others can be a difficult task, but we’ve got you covered with some helpful tips for inspiring and energizing your members!

 1. Focus on the positive